Skip to main content

 Pipelines can be deployed on Goldsky in 3 ways:

-• Using the Pipeline Builder in the Goldsky dashboard:
+• Using Goldsky Flow in the dashboard:

 • Deploy pipeline.